Assess the Risk of Browser Extensions Installed in Your Browser. Add to Chrome.×

 Best Saas Security Posture Management (SSPM) Tool

-SpinOne is a SaaS Security Posture Management developed by Spin Technology.
+SpinOne is a SaaS Security Posture Management tool developed by Spin Technology.
 Enterprises can choose between two products:

-• SpinApp: only SSPM functionality.
+• SpinSPM: only SSPM functionality.

 • SpinOne: data protection platform that includes backup, ransomware protection, DLP, and SSPM.